kfcastro/Simple-Money-Budget-Program/README.md

 															My Hobby/Interest:

-	Ever since I studied basic accountancy, I have been tracking my budget and be practical on what I spend my money on.
+	Ever since I studied basic accountancy, I have been tracking my budget and expense, and be practical on what I spend my money on.
 Especially as a student, you have limited allowance and you need to budget your money to get through the day/week.
 It helps me to value things more, at the same time learning about being independent.

 ***